WWII’s Psychological Warriors of the Airwaves 2: The “Axis Sallys”, Disinforming the Allies

 Creative Writing, Media & Communications, Performing arts, Popular Culture, World history,

-Last year the US cable channel Comedy Central cancelled its totally left-field ‘reality’ program Drunk History after six seasons.
-On the surface it might seem improbable that a program with such a flimsy framework would have had such a good run in the cut-throat world of American TV.
+Last year the US cable channel Comedy Central cancelled its totally left-field “educational comedy” program Drunk History after six seasons.
+On the surface it might seem improbable that a program with such a flimsy premise would have had such a good run in the cut-throat world of American TV.
 When the show started in 2013 I wouldn’t have put the ancestral home, or even the rustic “lean-to”, on its chances of surviving into a second season.
-My initial impressions—apparently mistaken, see below—were that the actors were pretending, not very convincingly and in fact somewhat ham-fistedly, to be drunk.
+My initial impressions—apparently mistaken (see below)—were that the actors were pretending, not very convincingly and in fact somewhat ham-fistedly, to be drunk.

 ˢᵏᵉʷᵉᵈ ﹠ ⁱⁿᵉᵇʳⁱᵃᵗᵉᵈ ᵒᶻ ʰⁱˢᵗᵒʳʸ